 I spoke with Seun Akanni, Front-end Software Engineer and Co-founder of Retroly, about building the application and the challenges he faced, differentiating their product from its competitors, and Tech in Africa.

-How did you translate the requirements of your business problem into code?
+How did you translate Retroly's requirements into code?

 Retroly is designed to get the best out of an agile team’s retrospective.